csdivi/BinaryDigitRecognition/README.md

 BinaryDigitRecognition
 ======================

-Recognizes hand written binary digits using Weka library.
+Recognizes the hand written binary digits using Weka library (Uses RandomForest classifier).

 Captures the hand written digit as an 8 X 8 image and recognizes the binary digit in the image.

-It only recognizes the binary numbers 1 or 0.
+Currently it only recognizes the binary numbers 1 or 0, it can be extended to any character.

+This is sample project for Weka classification.